We're committed to providing a clean and safe environment for travel. - LEARN MORE

 The Heartland Information Research Building

-Christina Thomas of Wauwatosa, painting at 6434 W. North Ave.
+Christina Persika of Wauwatosa, painting at 6434 W. North Ave.

 Christina views her art as a source of healing that promotes inclusivity.
 Shown in her painting is a woman in the middle of a lush green bush, creating a feeling of abundance and hope.
 The woman is wearing a cloak embroidered with elements of nature, which brings to mind a feeling of diversity and unity.
 Her impassive look asks the observer to consider their own relationship with nature, without being influenced.